HASE-workshop/HASE-workshop.github.io/README.md

 It is co-located with the [Real World Crypto](https://rwc.iacr.org/) conference, taking the place of [HACS](HACS-workshop.github.io), which is not being run in 2019.

+Please contact Sarah de Haas at dehaass@google.com if you have any questions about the event.

 ## Venue
 The workshop will be held in the RLS2 building at the [X](https://x.company/) campus located at [250 Mayfield Avenue, California 94043](https://goo.gl/maps/tVLjsRE1j4n).